Nonlinear wave propagation in large extra spatial dimensions and the blackbody thermal laws: Thermodynamics properties of the photon gas

 and

-The thermodynamic quantities (\ref{pressure}) and (\ref{heat}) show us that the electromagnetic wave propagation in a background electric field induces deviations of the free energy and the corresponding derived thermodynamic equilibrium quantities.
-In addition, the equation of state assumes the form
+The thermodynamic quantities in (\ref{pressure}) and (\ref{heat}) show us that the electromagnetic wave propagation in a background electric field induces deviations of the free energy and the corresponding derived thermodynamic equilibrium quantities.
+In addition, taking into account Eqs. (\ref{totalenergydensity}) and (\ref{pressure}), the equation of state assumes the form

-where $d$ is associated with the spatial dimension in $M^{1,d}$.\\
+where $d$ is associated with the spatial dimension in $M^{d+1}$.\\